SteelCompendium/data-gen/Adventures/Bay of Blackbottom.md

 ### SAVING PRIVATE STONEHEART

-Samuel, an elderly human passenger, laments the disappearance of his precious Private Stoneheart, a pet bird with glorious golden feathers.
+Samuel, an elderly [[Human|human]] passenger, laments the disappearance of his precious Private Stoneheart, a pet bird with glorious golden feathers.
 Unable to pay the extra fee for traveling with a pet or animal companion, Samuel smuggled the bird aboard in his oversized coat, but the creature grew sick of hiding and flew off when Samuel unzipped his coat.
 Samuel begs the heroes to help find Private Stoneheart—and to be discreet.
 He promises on Stoneheart’s return he’ll keep the rascal buttoned up in his coat for the duration of the trip.

 Samuel says that Private Stoneheart is affectionate but mischievous.
 He responds well to music and loves being chased.
 Any character who sees the bird can make a hard Agility test to secure him: